resolver-bfs/maven-resolver/src/site/markdown/smart-checksum-strategies.md

 checksums are used to enforce transport validity (ensure that download was not corrupted during transfer).

-This implies, that to get one payload (artifact JAR, POM or metadata), resolver needs to issue two HTTP requests: one to get the artifact itself, and one to get the reference checksum.
+This implies, that to get one artifact or metadata, resolver needs to issue two HTTP requests: one to get the payload itself, and one to get the reference checksum.

 By using "smart checksums" feature, we are able to half the issued HTTP request